 Snowshoes also appeared in “White Fang”, the legendary adventure novel by Jack London, in which the US writer tells of the adventures of the Klondike gold rush and the men who moved across the snow with ciaspole on their feet.

-Stay in touch with this page for knowing the upcoming appointments of the winter season with Ciaspolate outings in the Val del Biois accompanied by the Dolomiti Guides Alpine Guides.
+Take a look to the appointments of the winter season with Ciaspolate outings in the Val del Biois accompanied by our Alpine Guides.